privacycg/CHIPS/README.md

 Top-level sites should not be able to clear the third-parties' cookies in their partition.
 This would provide a potential attack vector for top-level sites to interfere with code running in third-party frames.

+### CookieStore API

+We propose modest changes to the [CookieStore API](https://wicg.github.io/cookie-store/) to support `Partitioned` cookies:

+1. Add an optional boolean field, `partitioned` to [CookieInit](https://wicg.github.io/cookie-store/#dictdef-cookieinit).
+    This will allow scripts to set `Partitioned` cookies using [`CookieStore.set`](https://wicg.github.io/cookie-store/#CookieStore-set).
+    If the field is not present, it should be considered `false`.

+1. Add a boolean field, `partitioned`, to [CookieListItem](https://wicg.github.io/cookie-store/#dictdef-cookielistitem).
+    The field will indicate if a cookie is partitioned to callers of [`CookieStore.get`](https://wicg.github.io/cookie-store/#CookieStore-get) and [`CookieStore.getAll`](https://wicg.github.io/cookie-store/#CookieStore-getAll).

+1. Add an optional boolean field, `partitioned` to [CookieStoreDeleteOptions](https://wicg.github.io/cookie-store/#dictdef-cookiestoredeleteoptions).
+    This will allow callers of [`CookieStore.delete`](https://wicg.github.io/cookie-store/#CookieStore-delete) to specify whether they want to delete a `partitioned` cookie.
+    If the field is not present, it will default to `false`.

 ### Handling older or incompatible clients

 The new cookie attribute will be ignored on older clients that don't recognize it and fall back to default behavior.